Vårberg metro station

-Vårberg is a station in the Stockholm metro in the neighbourhood Vårberg in Söderort, Stockholm Municipality.
-The station was opened on 2 December 1967 as the south terminus of an extension from Skärholmen.
+Vårberg (lit.
+'Spring Hill') is a station on Line 13 of the Red Line of the Stockholm Metro, located in the Vårberg neighbourhood in Söderort, Stockholm Municipality.
+The station opened on 2 December 1967 as the southern terminus of an extension from Skärholmen.
 On 1 October 1972, the line was extended to Fittja.
-Vårberg is part of Line 13 of the Red Line.
-The distance to Slussen is 12.6 km.
+The station is 12.6 km from Slussen.